 New Student Orientation

 Immediately prior to the first day of every semester and term, an event referred to as New Student Orientation (NSO) is held.
-The purpose of NSO is to 1) welcome new and transfer students into the BYU community of disciple-scholars, 2) help new students understand and appreciate the unique opportunities provided by a BYU education, 3) introduce key campus resources, and 4) offer new students a great chance to connect with other students and meet their peer mentor.
+The purpose of NSO is to 1) welcome new and transfer students into the BYU community.
+2) help new students understand and appreciate the unique opportunities provided by a BYU education, 3) introduce key campus resources, and 4) offer new students a great chance to connect with other students and meet their peer mentor.

 NSO events and activities are designed to be both informative and fun.
 Activities vary according to the term or semester.
 In addition to a welcome from the administration and a campus tour, each orientation may include a university devotional; library tour; meetings about colleges and majors, financial aid and scholarships, the Honors Program; and an introduction to several of the traditions at the Y.

-Many of the activities are organized around Y Groups, small cohorts of students led by peer mentors and other upperclassmen, which offer students personalized attention and support.
+Many of the activities are organized around Y Groups, small groups of students led by peer mentors and other upperclassmen, which offer students personalized attention and support.
 Orientation at BYU balances the various needs of new students by combining appropriate resources, activities, and personnel.
 To become fully integrated into an institution as large and complex as BYU, active participation in NSO is vital.